Building on a legacy of ‘bigger and bolder’

 "These initiatives provide important channels for the community to engage with the university."

 About Dr. Wahl

-Wahl, a professor of communication, brings extensive experience in academia to the dean role.
+Dr. Shawn T. Wahl, a tenured professor of communication, brings extensive experience in academia to the dean role.
 He has upheld a national research profile.
-Areas of research include communication education, college teaching, university leadership and intercultural dimensions of higher education.
+Areas of research include communication education, college teaching, university leadership and the intercultural dimensions of higher education.

-Wahl was head of the Missouri State department of communication from 2012-17.
-He was named interim dean of the College of Arts and Letters in April 2017.
+Wahl was head of the Missouri State University Department of Communication from 2012-17.
+He was named interim dean of the Judith Enyeart Reynolds College of Arts and Letters in April 2017.

-He earned a doctorate from the University of Nebraska–Lincoln in 2003, a master’s degree from Texas Tech University in 1999 and a bachelor’s degree from Angelo State University in 1997.
+He earned a doctorate degree from the University of Nebraska–Lincoln in 2003, a master's degree from Texas Tech University in 1999, and a bachelor's degree from Angelo State University in 1997.